osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/history-recovery/on-demand-history-recovery-configuration.md

     curl -d "{ \"Id\":\"TestRecovery\", \"startTime\":\"2021-03-29T14:00:30Z\", \"endTime\":\"2021-03-29T15:00:15Z\"  }" -X POST "http://localhost:5590/api/v1/configuration/<ComponentId>/HistoryRecoveries"
     ```

-**Note**: The default port is `5590`.
+**Note:** The default port is `5590`.
 If you selected a different port number, replace it with that value.
 If you do not specify an `Id`, the endpoint generates a unique `Id`.

 ## History recovery parameters